-Doctors and medical staff have recently moved into the renovated Langley Air Force Base Hospital and Veterinary Clinic.
-The 160,000 SF renovation reconfigured and modernized the United State Air Force first Medical Group facilities to support the latest technologies and equipment.
+The 160,000 SF renovation of the Langley Air Force Base Hospital and Veterinary Clinic allows the United State Air Force 1st Medical Group facilities to support the latest technologies and equipment.
 The $62 million expansion project was named best project in a public sector building over $15 million by the Design Build Institute of America – Southeast Region.

 The entire mechanical system was replaced while the building was occupied; the system was designed, scheduled, and built so that the existing facilities would remain climate controlled during construction.
 The project also included the design and construction of a veterinarian care facility of 3,492 SF to serve the military working dogs and the base pet population.
-Additionally, Heery removed the exterior skin and replaced with precast, this was accomplished while the building was occupied and remained operational.
+Additionally, Turner & Townsend Heery removed the exterior skin and replaced with precast.

 Best project in a public sector building over $15 million by the Design Build Institute of America – Southeast Region.